Skip to main content

 • The symptoms of ADHD can change with age, so ADHD often looks different as you get older.

-• Whether or not you’ll need medication for ADHD as you age depends on many factors, including your lifestyle and the severity of your symptoms.
+• Whether you’ll need medication for ADHD as you age depends on many factors, including your lifestyle and the severity of your symptoms.

 Medical experts used to believe that ADHD would just go away during the teenage and young adult years.
 As we learn more, though, we’re beginning to understand that many ADHD symptoms don’t completely disappear — they just change as we go through life.

 Adults and older adults who struggled with ADHD as youngsters can often still identify symptoms of ADHD in their adult lives and behavior.
 But this doesn’t mean that people with ADHD will always have problems or need medication.
-Keep reading to learn more about how ADHD changes across the lifespan.
+Let’s take a closer look at ADHD and how it changes across the lifespan.

 At what age is ADHD usually diagnosed?

 ADHD is a neurodevelopmental condition that stays with you throughout your life.
-Most often, it is diagnosed between the ages of 5 and 12, but it can be diagnosed at any age.
+Most often, ADHD is diagnosed between the ages of 5 and 12, but it can be diagnosed at any age.

 That said, some people with mild ADHD might not be diagnosed until they get older.
 There are two reasons why this can happen:

-2. The definition of ADHD is different for adults than it’s for children.
+• The definition of ADHD is different for adults than it is for children.
 A child with mild symptoms might not meet the definition of having ADHD, while an adult with the same symptoms might.

 How does ADHD change as you get older?

 Most people with ADHD have some degree of symptoms during childhood.
-But if they don’t talk to a doctor about them, they might not realize that ADHD is the cause.
+But if they don’t talk to a healthcare professional about them, they might not realize that ADHD is the cause.

 The symptoms of ADHD change as you get older for a number of reasons.
 For one thing, you mature and learn coping strategies for different situations.
 Your circumstances and responsibilities change as you finish school and build an adult life for yourself.
 The expectations that other people have of you change, too.